Law with French Law LLB

-At the heart of a global network of knowledge and innovation, Université de Paris is France’s leading multidisciplinary university.
+At the heart of a global network of knowledge and innovation, Université Paris Cité is France’s leading multidisciplinary university.

 Paris is known for its romanticism, fashion, food, art and culture.
 As one of the largest cities in Europe and the French capital, it is also a political and economic hub.

 The city is a natural host for international residents, students and visitors alike.
 Despite its diversity, Paris very much retains and exudes its Parisian attitudes, way of life, and nuances.
 It is a modern fast-paced city within a culture that still enjoys its leisure activities and values its history and identity.

 I chose this degree because I liked the idea of studying law but I knew this would not have been enough for me.
 I wanted to progress my language skills, experience life abroad and expose myself to an even wider job market.
 This degree gave me these opportunities and some fantastic memories too.